Skip to main content

 About Utica

-Utica Water and Power Authority is a nonprofit, Joint Powers Authority, which was formed in 1996 as a partnership between the City of Angels Camp and the Union Public Utilities District.
+Utica Water and Power Authority is a nonprofit, Joint Powers Authority, formed in 1996 as a partnership between the City of Angels Camp and the Union Public Utilities District.

 Map of Utica Power Authority's major facilities and projects, including rivers, reservoirs, powerhouses, and water treatment plants.